ga4gh-discovery/ga4gh-case-discovery/example_usage/README.md

 These are still in progress..more to come!

-## Use case example 1: Query on if a case exists with a given gene
+## Use case example 1: Query on if a case exists with a variant in the given gene
 ```

 	Query: